microsoft/vsts-cordova-tasks/docs/extension-overview.md

 ##Installation for TFS 2015 Update 1 or Earlier

-1. Download the [latest release](http://go.microsoft.com/fwlink/?LinkID=691191) of the tasks locally and unzip
+1. [Enable basic auth](http://go.microsoft.com/fwlink/?LinkID=699518) in your TFS instance

-2. If you have the tfx-cli installed on your machine, login using the following command.
-Otherwise skip to step 4.
+2. Install the tfx-cli and login

 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+	npm install -g tfx-cli
-	tfx login
+	tfx login --authType basic
 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-3. Enter your VSO collection URL (Ex: https://my-vso-instance.visualsutdio.com/DefaultCollection) and an auth token.
+3. Enter your collection URL (Ex: https://localhost:8080/tfs/DefaultCollection) and user name and password

+4. Download the [latest release](http://go.microsoft.com/fwlink/?LinkID=691191) of the Cordova tasks locally and unzip

-4. Type the following from the root of the repo from Windows:
+5. Type the following from the root of the repo from Windows:

 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	upload